RarOks1008/022-TheTester/README.md

 - properties in the object **ActionsObject** are:
   - *ActionXPath* - xpath of the element to test.
-  - *ActionValue* - value to send to the object, for click can be empty, for select is value.
+  - *ActionValue* - value to send to the object, for click can be empty, for select is value (possible values are randomstring, randomnumbers and randomletters)
+  - *ActionRandomLength* - when value is random, use that length number of characters
   - *ActionAction* - type of html element (input, click, select)